 A former Pepperdine baseball player, David Rhoades was promoted to Associate Athletic Director in August 2003 after serving the previous nine years on the athletics staff as an assistant baseball coach and Director of Athletic Academic Services.

-Rhoades maintains an array of responsibilities, including game management operations, athletic event contracts, scheduling and new construction.
+Rhoades maintains an array of responsibilities, including game management operations, scheduling and new construction.
 Additionally, he assists the Director of Athletics in the daily operations and long-term strategic planning of the department.
-He also serves as postseason tournament director for events hosted by Pepperdine and has administrative oversight of facilities, athletic medicine and drug testing.
+He also serves as postseason tournament director for events hosted by Pepperdine and has administrative oversight of facilities, athletic medicine, strength & conditioning and drug testing.